kevikoech/blender_addon_tutorial/readme.rst

    The destination of the addon depends on your Blender configuration.
    When installing an addon the source and destination path are printed in the console.
-   You can also find addon path locations by running this in the python console.
+   You can also find addon path locations by running this in the Python console.

    .. code-block:: python